mwrynn/tntgen/README.md

 # Tunnels & Trolls Character Statistics Generator
-This is a tool used for Tunnels & Trolls, the second roleplaying game ever published, designed and written by Ken St. Andre, et. al, and published by Flying Buffalo, Inc. This tool, tntgen, is designed to roll up a large number of character attributes of all different kindreds, using various rules sets.
+This is a tool used for Tunnels & Trolls, the second roleplaying game ever published, designed and written by Ken St. Andre, et. al, and published by Flying Buffalo, Inc. This tool, TNTGEN, is designed to roll up a large number of character attributes of all different kindreds, using various rules sets.
 Output can be used for statistical analysis and comparisons can be made between rules sets, kindreds, etc.

 Written in Java 1.8, but not sure which other versions it's compatible with, as I haven't bothered to test that.
 I suspect the newest feature used is ThreadLocalRandom, which was introduced in JDK 7.